FP&A should guide all significant decisions a company makes.

 The budget determines almost everything.

-Which teams grow (and how), where resources get put (or not), and which objectives a company chases (and which they ignore).
+Which business units grow (and how), where resources get put (or not), and which objectives a company chases (and which they ignore).

 The annual budgeting process is no small feat: it can take months for some companies.
 During this time, FP&A has the classic "if you serve too many masters" problem—department leaders want one thing, the Board wants another, and the data says something else entirely.
 How to make everybody happy?